jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

     at XMLHttpRequest.xhr.onerror (/home/jpetitcolas/dev/yesno/node_modules/whatwg-fetch/fetch.js:436:16)
 ```

 Indeed: our application still calls the real API as we didn't mock `Api` module in `App` tests.
 In this case, we are going to use `jest.mock` function.
-This powerful function allows to mock a module directly in the Node requirements resolution process.
+This powerful function allows mocking a module directly in the Node requirements resolution process.

 ```
 jest.mock('./Api');